Statistical Methods Notes

 Day Section Topic

-Mon, Apr 13 Bootstrapping continued
+Mon, Apr 13 Confidence intervals with bootstrapping

 Wed, Apr 15 Review